-Property and equipment, including certain ClearPoint systems on loan to customers for evaluation purposes, are recorded at cost and are depreciated on a straight-line basis over their estimated useful lives, principally five to seven years.
+Property and equipment are recorded at cost and are depreciated on a straight-line basis over their estimated useful lives, principally five to seven years.
 Leasehold improvements are depreciated on a straight-line basis over the lesser of their estimated useful lives or the term of the related lease.